| Code | CCPDWL |

 Course Practicalities

 This course comprises two 5-credit modules delivered over a 12-week period.
-It is designed for screen industry professionals.
+It is designed for professionals in the Arts and Creative sectors.
 It is delivered on one night a week (plus two, one-day Saturday workshops).
 This module comprises of 250 hours of student workload whereby students will be provided with self-study programme material online including a number of virtual activities and will be required to attend: 3 hours total lectures per week (1.5 pre-recorded, 1.5-hour live lecture) and 9 x 1 hour tutorials.

 Why Choose This Course